sveltejs/kit/documentation/docs/60-appendix/60-glossary.md

 ## SSR

 Server-side rendering (SSR) is the generation of the page contents on the server.
-SSR is generally preferred for SEO.
-While some search engines can index content that is dynamically generated on the client-side it may take longer even in these cases.
-It also tends to improve perceived performance and makes your app accessible to users if JavaScript fails or is disabled (which happens [more often than you probably think](https://kryogenix.org/code/browser/everyonehasjs.html)).
+Returning the page contents from the server via SSR (including with prerendering) is highly preferred for performance and SEO.
+It drastically improves performance by avoiding the introduction of an extra round trip necessary in a SPA and makes your app accessible to users if JavaScript fails or is disabled (which happens [more often than you probably think](https://kryogenix.org/code/browser/everyonehasjs.html)).
+While some search engines can index content that is dynamically generated on the client-side it is likely to take longer even in these cases.

 In SvelteKit, pages are server-side rendered by default.
 You can disable SSR with [the `ssr` page option](https://kit.svelte.dev/docs/page-options#ssr).